 - How can I add new actors to an existing workflow?
 You can drag and drop the actors in the menu on the left of the Reflex canvas.
 Under Eso-reflex -> Workflow you may find all the actors relevant for pipeline workflows, with the exception of the recipe executer.
 This actor must be manually instantiated using Tools -> Instantiate Component.
-Fill in the "Class name" field with org.eso.RecipeExecuter and in the pop-up window choose the required recipe from the pull-down menu.
+Fill in the "Class name" field with org.eso.RecipeExecuter and in the pop-up window choose the required recipe from the pulldown menu.
 To connect the ports of the actor, click on the source port, holding down the left mouse button, and release the mouse button over the destination port.
 Please consult the Reflex User Manual (Forchì (2012)) for more information. - How can I broadcast a result to different subsequent actors?
 If the output port is a multi-port (filled in white), then you may have several relations from the port.
 However, if the port is a single port (filled in black), then you may use the black diamond from the toolbar.
 Make a relation from the output port to the diamond.
 Then make relations from the input ports to the diamond.
 Please note that you cannot click to start a relation from the diamond itself.
-Please consult the Reflex User Manual (Forchì (2012)) for more information. - How can I run manually the recipes executed by Reflex?
-If a user wants to re-run a recipe on the command line he/she has to go to the appropriate reflex_book_keeping directory, which is generally re-flex_book_keeping/UVES/<recipe_name><number> (for instance reflex_book_keeping/UVES/bias_1/).
-There, subdirectories exist with the time stamp of the recipe execution (e.g. 2013-01-25T12:33:53.926/).
-If the user wants to re-execute the most recent processing he/she should go to the latest directory and then execute the script cmdline.txt.
-Alternatively, to ensure that the path to esorex is the correct one, the user can execute ESOREX_CONFIG="REFLEX_INST/etc/esorex.rc REFLEX_INST/bin/esor-recipe-config=<recipe>.rc <recipe> data.sof, where REFLEX_INST is the directory where Reflex and the pipelines were installed.
-If the user knows the name of the input raw files for the recipe, the correct directory among the many time stamps can be found via grep <raw_file> /data.sof.
-Afterwards the procedure is the same as before.
-The products will appear in the directory from which the recipe is called, and not in the reflex_tmp_products or reflex_end_products directory, and they will not be renamed.
+Please consult the Reflex User Manual (Forchì (2012)) for more information.

 Doc: VLT-MAN-ESO-19540-5296

-Issue: Issue 6.0
+Issue: Issue 6.7

-Date: Date 2013-07-29
+Date: Date 2016-03-03

-Page: 39 of 44
+Page: 43 of 49